skip to Main Content

 Separating a word into its morphemes makes it easier for language models to process them accurately and identify their meaning.

 This, in turn, leads to a more accurate interpretation of the intended message.
-Morphological segmentation also helps reduce language ambiguity, making it more understandable and easy to process.
+Morphological segmentation also helps reduce language ambiguity, making it more understandable and easier to process.

 Applications of Morphological Segmentation?